thomashare/Majesti/README.md

 **Majesti** will do all of the preprocessing and compression for you.
 Allowing you to focus on the important stuff.
 ___
 ####Features
-- **Majesti** will convert your stylus files to css and add the browser prefixes where necessary.
+- Majesti will convert your stylus files to css and add the browser prefixes where necessary.
 - Converts all template pug files to html files and places them in the root directory.
 - Optimizes all svg files placed or saved in the static/svg folder.
 - Converts each svg file placed or saved in the static/svg folder to a png file and places it in the static/img folder.
 - Converts each coffee file placed or saved in the static/coffee folder to a js file and places it in the static/js folder.
 - Optimizes all js files placed or saved in the static/js folder.
+___
+###How Majesti works
+- Scanning
+  - Majesti will watch all pug files for changes and convert them into html pages, placing them inside the root directories' pages folder
+  - All styl files inside the static directory will be watched for changes and converted to css inside the static/css directory.
+- Index page (Home page)
+  - Majesti scans the templates/pages directory for either a home or index file/folder.
+This file is used to display the index or 'home page'.
+  - The home/index page's index file is automatically copied to the root directory as 'index.html'.
+  - It's strongly advised to use one or the other in your pages 'index' or 'home'.
+    **Note:** If 'home' is used, the link to your home page will be something like ``domain.com/pages/home`` rather than ``domain.com/pages/index``.

+___
+###Coming Soon
+- Category pages